phonlamaiphoto - stock.adobe.com

 Heinemeyer says Darktrace’s Cyber AI platform was able to detect the subtle signs of this targeted, unknown attack at an early stage, without relying on prior knowledge.

 Such techniques can be used to protect both large and smaller organisations, where the level of IT security may not be as sophisticated as in a large enterprise.
 Andrew Morris, managing consultant at Turnkey Consulting, says: “AI and machine learning are of strategic importance, especially in organisations that are scaling up and do not always have the capability to scale up back-office compliance and security teams at a rate that is proportional to their expansion.”

 The monitoring and automated incident response offered by AI-powered security tools enables IT security teams to achieve more with less.
 Morris adds: “Automating wherever possible reduces pressures without compromising compliance.”

 According to Morris, AI’s ability to simultaneously identify multiple data points that are indicators of fraud, rather than potential incidents having to be investigated line by line, is hugely helpful in pinpointing malicious behaviour.

 Integrating AI into security toolsets

 There is plenty to be confused about when assessing where the IT security market is heading.
-For instance, as security expert and BCS volunteer Petra Wenham points out, people want to know whether the analytics available in security incident and event monitoring (SIEM) products are akin to AI, or is AI just analytics rebranded for sales purposes?
+For instance, as Petra Wenham, security expert and IT volunteer, at BCS, The Chartered Institute, points out, people want to know whether the analytics available in security incident and event monitoring (SIEM) products are akin to AI, or is AI just analytics rebranded for sales purposes?